Connected Factory Quick Start Pre-flight Your Factory Code In The Lab

 To configure either webhook, provide the URL of an endpoint on your server, a third-party logging service, or even a development device’s agent.
 The Electric Imp impCloud automatically posts an HTTP request with a data payload in JSON format to the endpoint when the named event takes place:

-Customers can choose when a test-blessed DUT receives its target application firmware:
+Customers can choose when a Test Production Device receives its application firmware:

-The former is the default and the recommended setting as it ensures test-blessed DUTs can run application code as soon as they are powered up.
+The former is the default and the recommended setting as it ensures that Test Production Device can run their application firmware as soon as they are power cycled.
 However, you may choose to use the second option, and this too is set in the Test Production Device Group settings (see above).